 Mr. Duane is a certified industrial hygienist (CIH) and the Managing Director of Industrial Hygiene Services at C&IH.
 Mr. Duane performs industrial hygiene exposure and risk assessments for industry-specific heath concerns in manufacturing, mining, oil and gas, and healthcare, including chemical exposure assessments, welding fume exposure evaluations, noise evaluations, and respirable and total dust assessments.
 He is also involved in contemporaneous and retrospective exposure simulation studies pertaining to contaminants in the workplace.
 Mr. Duane routinely prepares safety data sheets to meet national and international regulatory requirements and standards for hazard communication.
 As the corporate health officer overseeing C&IH’s occupational health and safety management system (OHSAS 18001), he defines corporate strategies to improve the health and safety of C&IH staff members, manages the implementation of health and safety programs, trains staff members on best management work practices, and audits conformance to management system requirements.

-Dr. Andrey Korchevskiy is a certified industrial hygienist (CIH) and is the Director of Research and Development at C&IH.
-He holds Ph.D. degrees in both applied mathematics and biology and provides innovative biostatistics and mathematical modeling in support of C&IH risk assessment projects.
+Dr. Andrey Korchevskiy is a certified toxicologist (DABT), certified industrial hygienist (CIH), and is the Director of Research and Development at C&IH.
+He holds a Ph.D. in applied mathematics, a doctorate in biology, and is a Full Member of the Society of Toxicology.
 He has over 130 scientific publications in the fields of industrial hygiene, epidemiology, and environmental health and safety, and has authored books and articles published in the United States, Russia, Ukraine, Kazakhstan, France, Morocco, India, Japan, and Tajikistan, including peer-reviewed journal publications.
-His areas of expertise include risk assessment and risk management; environmental investigation and mathematical modeling of health impacts on local populations; asbestos exposure and risk assessment; and demographic modeling.
-He has developed several innovative models for performing asbestos health risk assessments.
+His areas of expertise include risk assessment and risk management, toxicology and exposure assessment of fibrous minerals and nanoparticles, cancer epidemiology, and mathematical modeling.
+He has also published several papers on the theory of numbers.
 His expertise also includes environmental and occupational health and safety (EMS and OHS) management systems including system analysis, design, and implementation.
 Since 2013, Dr. Korchevskiy has taught professional development courses on risk assessment at conferences and seminars for the American Industrial Hygiene Association, the British Occupational Hygiene Society, the U.S. Navy and Marine Corp., and other public and private organizations.
-From 2006 until 2009 Dr. Korchevskiy served as advisory expert and vice-chairman of the Environmental Action Plan for Eastern Europe, Caucasus and Central Asia (OECD, Paris), and from 2007 to 2009 he served as a member of the Sustainable Development Council of the Republic of Kazakhstan.
-Since 2011, Dr. Korchevskiy has been serving as a Chairman of the International Task Force for Children’s Environmental Health with members from the U.S., Canada, Israel, U.K., and other countries.
+From 2006 until 2009, Dr. Korchevskiy has served as advisory expert and vice-chairman of the Environmental Action Plan for Eastern Europe, Caucasus and Central Asia (OECD, Paris), and from 2007 to 2009 he was a member of the Sustainable Development Council of the Republic of Kazakhstan.
+Since 2011, Dr. Korchevskiy has been serving as a Chairman of the International Task Force for Children’s Environmental Health with members from the Unites States, Canada, Israel, United Kingdom, and other countries.
 He is a Distinguished Lecturer of the AIHA (since 2017); recipient of the AIHA’s Outstanding Project Team Award, Volunteer Group Service Award (2016, 2018), and Leadership Award (2019); and is also a chair of the AIHA Standards Advisory Panel.

 Daniel R. Hall, PE, CIH